 Interpreters are available upon request and will be provided by the court at no cost to you.

 Here is the sequence of events that leads up to, and includes, a typical 341 Meeting:

-A few days before your scheduled 341 Meeting I will send you a letter with instructions, and a staff member from my office will follow-up with a phone call to you.
+A few days before your scheduled 341 Meeting I will send you a letter with instructions, and a staff member from my office will follow-up with a phone call or text to you.
 We will remind you to arrive 15 minutes early to observe other Debtors go through their 341 Meetings, as well as to remind you to bring your Driver’s License and Social Security Card.

 When you arrive at the 341 Meeting location I will greet you.
 I will ask you if you have any questions for me and then have you sit and observe other Debtors.
-Once your case is called we will move from the gallery to the conference room table where the Trustee will be sitting.
+Once your case is call or texted we will move from the gallery to the conference room table where the Trustee will be sitting.
 You will be asked to remain standing, the Trustee will swear you in and then you will be asked to state your name for the record and take a seat.
 The Trustee will then introduce him/herself to us and I will announce my name for the record.